guruvamsi-policharla/zkpot/README.md

 * [`poly-args/`](poly-args/): Contains implementations of sum check proofs and its variants.
 * [`secret-sharing/`](secret-sharing/): Contains an implementation of packed secret sharing.

 To run, execute individual tests with cargo.
-To run all use
+To run all use:
 ```
 cargo test --release
 ```
+**WARNING:** This requires a large amount of memory.
+Reduce the dataset size to reduce memory usage.

 ## License
 This library is released under the MIT License.